-Educator, race and gender activist, writer, suffragist, and political organizer, Addie Waites Hunton was born in Norfolk, Virginia on June 11, 1866, to Jesse and Adeline Waites.
+Educator, civil rights activist, writer, suffragist, and political organizer, Addie Waites Hunton was born in Norfolk, Virginia on June 11, 1866, to Jesse and Adeline Waites.
 After her mother died when she was very young, she moved to Boston, Massachusetts to live with her maternal aunt.

 In 1907, the Young Women’s Christian Association (YWCA) took note of Hunton’s work for the organization and appointed her secretary to work among black people.
 She began a tour of the South and Midwest, drawing a number of influential black women to the YWCA.
 From 1909 to 1910, Hunton took her children to study at the Kaiser Wilhelm University in Strasbourg, France, after which she enrolled in courses at the College of the City of New York.
 In 1914, her husband William died.

 From 1906 to 1910, Hunton served as a national organizer for the National Association of Colored Women (NACW).
 She also became a leading suffragist, supporting black women voters at the National Woman’s Party convention in 1921.
-Following the ratification of the 19th amendment that allowed women the right to vote, black women were denied the vote particularly in the South.
+Following the ratification of the Nineteenth Amendment giving women the right to vote, whites continued to deny black women the vote, particularly in the South.
 Hunton pressured white suffrage leaders to support the black women’s vote.
 Her effort brought the issue to public attention.

 During World War I, Hunton and two other African American women became the only women workers assigned by the U.S. Army to work with 200,000 segregated black troops stationed in France.
 When Hunton returned to America in 1919, she and her coworker, Kathryn Johnson, wrote about their experiences with the troops in the book Two Colored Women with the American Expeditionary Forces (1920).